centarro/commerce-docs/docs/v2/developer-guide/core/relationships.md

 **Stores** are fieldable content entities (not configuration entities) that contain a lot of information about the physical location of the merchant.
-By default stores collect the following:
+By default, stores collect the following:

 -  Name
 -  Email Address